MitulMistry/MitulMistry.github.io/_posts/2016-07-08-angular-rails-app.markdown

 **Rails Back End**

 The back end is set up similarly to my [last jQuery project][jquery-project], so I won't go into it in depth.

--Models, controllers - no real views since that will be handled by Angular -Devise - use Angular Devise dependency through Bower
+There are several models including sketches and tags.
+The sketch model uses [Paperclip][paperclip] to manage file attachments.
+It's easy to set up file uploads for Paperclip with a `Rails` form, but with `Angular` we will have to set up a different solution - namely [ngFileUpload][ngFileUpload].

+We'll enable `AJAX` functionality by setting up [Active Model Serializers][active-model-serializers] for `JSON` serialization of our models through our controller actions.

+Authentication is handled with [Devise][devise].
+Like Paperclip, it's easy to sign in and register with Devise `Rails` templates, however, we'll again have to set up something different with `Angular`, using [angular-devise][angular-devise].

 **Angular Front End**